mohiuddinopu/aws_api_ansible/README.md

 # Instructions

-This Ansible Playbook creates ssh key, security group, applies security rules for port 22 and 80 and creates the given number of ec-instances.
+This Ansible Playbook creates ssh key, security group, applies security rules for port 22 and 80 and creates the given number of ec2-instances.

 To get started, one will need a AWS account and security credentials